-May 2022 May 2022 May 2022 May 2022 May 2022 May 2022

-NEXT-GEN ASSET MANAGEMENT

-COLLISION AVOIDANCE TACKLING BRAIN DRAIN

-The Connected Mine Connecting operations with integrated industrialised devices

-Managing fire risks Exploring the risks associated with battery electric vehicles at mines BY DESIGN

-SPECIALIST EQUIPMENT 30 Circular products collaboration Experts join together to recycle mining waste and create circular products Why choose gel-bonded linings?
-32 Detailing the technology that reduces 32 cost of ownership of refractory lined vessels Custom-mapping capabilities Autonomous mapping 34 developments > New shaft and tunnelling 35 tools 35 SAFETY 36 Safer by design How intrinsically safe technology is paving the way for digital transformation in the mining sector Risk management strategy 38 It's not simply 'plug & play' for BEVS: 38 It's not simply 'plug & play' for BEVS: JO new risks for mine operations must be considered MATERIALS HANDLING 40 Pumping at pilot plant Emerging lithium extraction sector takes advantage of peristaltic pumps No joke: knock-knock on 42 conveyor idlers 42 Revealing what can be done to tackle the serious issue of mistracking belts

-Case study showing how a mine is lifting productivity with hydraulic drives 46 Tackling tailings How mines can pump paste tailings sustainably Pumps expert enters peristaltic 48 market Conveyor system upgrades at Russian mine 50 EVENT PREVIEW JU Mining machinery industry preparing for event Bauma will be opening its doors in Munich from October 24-30
+VOLUME 114/51 JUNE 2022

+COMPANY PROFILE

+INDUSTRY OUTLOOK

+COMMODITY SPOTLIGHT

+EMPOWERING SITES TO REACH THE BEST PERFORMANCE

+OUR

+Phone 1800 Fenner (336 637

+fenner.com.au | sales@fenner.com.a

+KNOCK-KNOCK ON CONVEYOR IDLERS

+A MISTRACKING BELT CAN CREATE A RAFT OF MECHANICAL AND SAFETY ISSUES.
+MARTIN ENGINEERING HAS DEVELOPED A SOLUTION THAT HARNESSES TECHNOLOGY TO ALIGN BELTS EVEN IN THE MOST RESTRICTIVE OF SPACES.
+BY TODD SWINDERMAN, CHIEF EXECUTIVE OFFICER EMERITUS AT MARTIN ENGINEERING.

-NO JOKE: KNOCK-KNOCK ON CONVEYOR IDLERS Cory Goldbeck reveals what can be done to tackle the serious issue of mistracking belts n any belt conveyor system that moves bulk materials, the belt must run straight and true to maximise its life, minimise fugitive material and safety hazards and achieve high system efficiency.
-There can be many consequences of a mistracking belt, but all result in higher costs and increased maintenance.
+n any belt conveyor system that moves bulk materials, the belt must run straight and true to maximise its life, minimise fugitive material and safety hazards, and achieve high system efficiency.

+There can be many consequences of a mistracking belt, and all result in higher costs and increased maintenance.
 Even a slight belt misalignment can lead to a variety of issues, from small annoyances to fullblown catastrophes.

-The most obvious effects include spillage and dust that require personnel to do clean-up, which is unproductive work that introduces risks from activities in close proximity to the moving conveyor.
+The most obvious effects include spillage and dust that require personnel to clean up, which is unproductive work that introduces risks from activities adjacent to the moving conveyor.

 Spillage from non-centred cargo often gets into idlers and pulleys, reducing bearing life and causing them to seize, leading to friction damage on the belt and potentially starting a fire.
 A misaligned belt can also come in contact with the stringer, causing fraying, shredding or splice damage.

-Great lengths of valuable belting can be destroyed with surprising speed, and even the support structure itself can be damaged.
-A compromised bracket or support can cause a catastrophic idler failure, which could damage other components of the system and require extensive downtime to repair.
-Further, there is potential for injury from a damaged belt or loose idler not to mention the increased exposure to injury from too frequent a need to clean.
-"I've been working around conveyors for 20 years, and I've seen thousands of belts," observes Martin Engineering process engineer Dan Marshall.
+Great lengths of valuable belting can be destroyed at surprising speed, and even the support structure itself can be damaged.

+"I've been working around conveyors for 20 years and I've seen thousands of belts," Martin Engineering process engineer Dan Marshall said.

 "I've seen just about every problem that can be caused by a mistracking belt, but one thing I've never seen is a belt that runs true right out of the box.
 All conveyors, no matter how well designed and built, have some belt wander."
-WHAT CAUSES MISTRACKING?

-A wooden block used (unsuccessfully) to limit belt wander

 A wide variety of circumstances can lead to mistracking, and operators have tried many things to correct the alignment.

 Some have elected to place an obstacle such as a block of wood in the belt path, so it won't travel too far out of line.
-This
+This occasionally improves the situation, but more often it's just temporary and the belt will eventually slice through the obstacle.